COVID-19: travel health notice for all travellers

 Medical services and facilities

-Good health care is only available in major cities.
+Good health care is available in major cities.
 Quality of care varies greatly throughout the country.

 Medical facilities will often expect immediate cash payment for services.